aSetback/GoodEPGP/README.md

 Use:

+Ctrl + Left Click on an item to self loot it.

-Shift + Left Click on an item in your loot window.
+Alt + Left Click on an item in your loot window.
 This will create a raid warning asking for bids, and will open the bid screen.

 Players can then message you + or - to bid on an item, and the bids will show up on the screen